jentery/mdia360v2/index.md

 ## Th Jan.
 22: Satisfaction, Socializing, and the Immersion Problem

 How do different types of games foster different kinds of socialization and satisfaction?
 How do games frame perception and engagement?
-How they make mediated experiences feel immediate, and how do they create friction?
+How do they make mediated experiences feel immediate, and how do they create friction?

 Activities: Getting lost in [_1000xRESIST_](https://www.sunsetvisitor.studio/).
 Sleuthing in [*The Roottrees Are Dead*](https://roottrees.com/).